 Continue: Small Time Trailer

-Xander Berkeley and Sarah Clarke - Xander Berkeley and Sarah Clarke Tuesday 14th February 2012 Potted Potter: The Unauthorized Harry Experience' at the Panasonic Theatre.
+Xander Berkeley and Sarah Clarke - Xander Berkeley and Sarah Clarke Tuesday 14th February 2012 Potted Potter: The Unauthorized Harry Experience A Parody by Dan and Jeff opening night at the Panasonic Theatre.

 Dave (Johnson) is a shy New York teen who wonders why no one sticks up for each other.
 So he creates a secret alter-ego, Kick-Ass, and sets out to make a difference.
 Of course he gets beaten to a pulp.
 But he also catches the city's imagination.
 The problem is that gangster Frank (Strong) thinks he's to blame for a series of setbacks and helps his son (Mintz-Plasse) create a rival hero, Red Mist.
 But Frank's nemesis is actually a man (Cage) who has turned his 12-year-old daughter (Moretz) into a killing machine.